 The more variables there are in a multivariate dataset, the more difficult it becomes to describe and extract useful information from it.
 Also, displaying the data in a graphic becomes harder when more than 3 variables are included.
 In this case, a Principal Component Analysis (PCA) helps to reduce the dimensionality of our dataset by changing the set of correlated variables we want to describe into a new set of uncorrelated variables.
-The new variables are sorted in order of importance, the first one accounting for the largest portion of variation found in the original dataset, the latter for less and less large portions of the variability found in your original dataset, so we can replace our data with only a few variables and end up with less complexity and dimensionality.
+The new variables are sorted in order of importance, the first one accounting for the largest portion of variation found in the original dataset, the latter for less and less large portions of the variation.
+The hope is that a few of these new variables will be sufficient to describe most of the variability found in your original dataset, so we can replace our data with only a few variables and end up with less complexity and dimensionality.